Bordeaux Wine Tasting Tips: Where to Sip, Stay, and Explore

 They make both red wines and white wines that are almost always a blend of different grape varieties.
 For red, it’s the big six: Cabernet Sauvignon, Merlot, Cabernet Franc, Petit Verdot, Malbec, and Carmenere.
 White can be a number of varieties, but you’ll most often see Semillon and Sauvignon Blanc.

-The Bordeaux region starts at the Atlantic coast and is divided by the Dordogne river and the Garonne River.
+The Bordeaux region starts at the Atlantic coast and is divided by the Dordogne River and the Garonne River.
 These form the Gironde Estuary and split the region into the left bank and right bank.

 On the left bank, Cabernet Sauvignon is king.
 The gravely, stony soils help retain heat so that the grape can fully ripen.
 This side is also known for its sweet wines made from the Semillon grape.
 Merlot is at home on the right bank’s clay soils and it’s often blended with Cabernet Franc.